raunofreiberg/blackford/README.md

 $ createdb DB_NAME
 ```

-* Create a .env file at the root of your application and update it with your env variables
+* Create a .env file at the root of your application and update it with your env variables.

 ```
 DATABASE_URL=postgres://localhost/<DB_NAME> // URL of your database